sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 &#x2611; Create the Edge Gateway on prem using a computer such as the Intel NUC and connect a Camera to it

-## Create the IoT Central Application from the Public Safety Template
+## Create the Application from the Public Safety Template

 Navigate to the [Azure IoT Central build site](https://apps.azureiotcentral.com/build) then sign in with a Microsoft personal, work, or school account.
 Select Build from the left navigation pane then click on Retail.
 From the featured templates select Public Safety and click on the Create App button.